Volley Week logo

-One of the most influential figures in European and world volleyball Aleksandar Boričić passed away on March 4 in Belgrade after a stroke.
-The news caused a strong reaction in the volleyball community because Boričić was a person who for decades influenced the development of the sport both in the Balkans and throughout Europe.
+One of the most influential figures in European and world volleyball – Aleksandar Boričić – passed away on March 4 in Belgrade after a stroke.
+The news provoked a strong reaction in the volleyball community because Boričić was a person who for decades influenced the development of the sport both in the Balkans and across Europe.

-Until the very end, he attended major championships, including watching Bulgaria's phenomenal performance at the World Championship in Manila last autumn.
+Until the very end, he attended major championships, having also watched Bulgaria's phenomenal performance at the World Championship in Manila last autumn.

 Aleksandar Boričić was born on May 26 in Belgrade.
 His volleyball career began at Crvena Zvezda, where he played from 1962.